Food Street pilot project

 Build 35,000 new condominiums, coach houses, and townhouses over the next decade

 I’m working to provide more affordable opportunities for first-time homebuyers and those looking to downsize in Vancouver.

 Get Ottawa and Victoria back into housing permanently

 I'm using my seven years of experience as a Member of Parliament to work with senior levels of government to create long-term housing funding and bring back tax rules to encourage the construction of rental buildings.

 Building more duplexes brings more affordable options for first-time homebuyers while retaining the character of our single-family neighbourhoods.

 Revise Community Amenity Contributions

-I’ll streamline and clarify the CAC process to deliver hard assets like affordable homes, childcare centres and affordable spaces for small business, non-profits, and the creative sector.
+I’m working to streamline and clarify the CAC process to deliver hard assets like affordable homes, childcare centres and affordable spaces for small business, non-profits, and the creative sector.

 Better targets, better data